First App

 Compile to native binary

-tish compile main.tish -o hello
+tish build main.tish -o wasup

 Same output.
 The compiled binary has no runtime dependency on Tish.